SDAMcIntyre/Pandemic-touch/README.md

 - set data to NA for Q11 and Q50 when language is Danish and time < 12:15 9th Nov 2020 (8 excluded)

+- calculate age from year of birth and survey completion year